 Long service levy

-Council will also provide you with details of the critical stage inspections required.
+- details of the critical stage inspections required.

-Before any building work begins you must:
+Before any building work starts, you will need to:

 - make sure all environmental controls are in place eg, sediment fence, hoardings, dust control